Citroen DS3 review

 The Citroen DS3 offers a fun drive, efficient engines and an array of personalisation options

-The Citroen DS3 is centred around five main specifications - entry-level DSign, mid-range DStyle and Dsire as well as DSport and Ultra Prestige versions.
+The DS3 is available in five trims - entry-level DSign, mid-range DStyle and Dsire as well as DSport and Ultra Prestige versions.
+There are also various special editions that add unique trim and styling upgrades.

-Even entry-level models are well-specified, with leather steering wheel, body colour door mirrors with a chrome finishers, and an MP3-compatible CD player.
-DStyle and DSport specifications also come in 'Plus' versions, which include upgrades such as bigger alloy wheels, digital air con, parking sensors and automatic headlamps.
+Even entry-level models are well equipped, with a leather steering wheel, cruise control, electric windows and mirrors and air-conditioning.
+DStyle and DSport specifications also come in 'Plus' versions, which include upgrades such as Bluetooth, bigger alloy wheels, digital climate control, parking sensors and auto headlamps and wipers.

 The Citroen DS3 is a fun car, both to look at and to drive.
-Its colourful, quirky design may not be to everyone’s taste but it certainly stands out from the premium supermini crowd and an economical engine range helps keep costs down.
-Better build quality and practicality would improve the overall package.
+Its colourful, quirky design may not be to everyone’s taste but it certainly stands out in the premium supermini class even now.
+An economical and punchy engine range helps keep it on the radar of many buyers.
+Improved build quality and practicality would enhance the overall package.

 The DS3 has been around for more than four years now, yet it still manages to be a head-turning car.
 Its latest facelift has only brought slight revisions made to the headlight design, colour choice and alloy wheel design, but the DS3 remains a car that stands out from rivals such as the understated Audi A1 and evolutionary MINI.
 It features the bold lines and quirky details that Citroen is known for.